NicholasRabbit/Computer-Architecture/CSAPP/Practice Problems.md

 ### Practice Problem 4.35

+**NB:** Note that both 4.35 and 4.36 ask us to write assembly-language code to cause the combination A and B in Figure 4.67, because they don't arise very often.
+We need write to test whether the control logic of the pipeline processor can handle it correctly.

 We need write an assembly-language program to test whether "Actions for pipeline control logic" in Figure 4.66 of a pipeline processor can handle multiple special control conditions, namely a combination of "Mispredict branch" and "Processing ret".
 See the note of this section.

 ```assembly